podio/podio-dotnet/README.markdown

 // Getting an item
 var item = podio.ItemService.GetItem(123456);

-//Filtering items with a date field named 'deadline' and text field named 'title' and limit the results by 10 var filters = new Dictionary<string,object>
+//Filtering items with a date field with external_id 'deadline' and limit the results by 10 var filters = new Dictionary<string,object>
   {
-    {"title","Project 1234"},
     {"deadline",new  { from = new DateTime(2013, 10, 1), to = DateTime.Now }}
   };